-Perpetual sunny days and eternally warm waters mean it’s never a bad time to discover why Noosa is one of the Sunshine Coasts most popular destinations.
+Perpetual sunny days and eternally warm waters mean it’s never a bad time to discover why Noosa is one of the most popular destinations on the Sunshine Coast.
 And in an area renowned for blindingly beautiful beaches, that’s definitely saying something.

 Read on to discover the best things to do and see in Noosa, or find and book accommodation in Noosa today.